 What’s next for Star Wars

-- Ahsoka, starring Rosario Dawson as Anakin’s former Padawan, who’s looking for an evil grand admiral and a missing young Jedi.
+- Ahsoka, a Disney+ series starring Rosario Dawson as Anakin’s former Padawan, who’s looking for an evil grand admiral and a missing young Jedi.

 You’ll notice a recurring theme in the aforementioned lineup: They’re all TV series.
 “I believe television is the future for the franchise,” says Avila.
-Still, Disney isn’t giving up on traditional movies…though we’re going to be waiting a little while for one to hit the big screen.
+Still, Disney isn’t giving up on traditional movies … though we’re going to be waiting a little while for one to hit the big screen.
 Star Wars: Rogue Squadron, which was supposed to be helmed by Wonder Woman director Patty Jenkins and released in 2023, has been scrapped for the time being.
 Now, the next Star Wars movie won’t be released until 2025 or even 2027; it will likely be the long-awaited film directed and co-written by Oscar winner Taika Waititi.
 Lucasfilm also recently teased a movie in development about Rey as she builds a new Jedi order, a Dave Filoni–directed film about the Mandalorian universe and yet another about the first Jedi.

 We know, it’s a long time to wait!
-To tide you over, you might want to check out Disney World’s Star Wars: Galactic Starcruiser, the so-called “Star Wars hotel” that opened in Orlando, Florida, in March.
+To tide you over, you might want to check out Disney World’s Star Wars: Galactic Starcruiser, the so-called “Star Wars hotel” that opened in Orlando, Florida, last March.
 All we have to say is: Buckle up.
 “This is far from your ordinary hotel,” says Avila.
-“It’s a two-night, fully immersive experience that lets you and your family have your own adventure in the Star Wars universe.
-It will be the toughest ticket in Orlando—guaranteed.”
-And superfans, take note: You can also visit these Star Wars filming locations.
+“It’s a two-night, fully immersive experience that lets you and your family have your own adventure in the Star Wars universe.”
+And, of course, it’s one of the hottest tickets in Orlando right now.
+Superfans, take note: You can also visit these Star Wars filming locations.